joydeb1729/Data-Science/4.Unsupervised-Learning/2.Association/1.Apriori/Readme.md

 - $Lift = 1$: No correlation
 - $Lift < 1$: Negative correlation

-## Algorithm Steps
-1. **Set a minimum support threshold.**
-2. **Find all frequent 1-itemsets.**
-3. **Use frequent 1-itemsets to generate candidate 2-itemsets and filter by minimum support.**
-4. **Repeat the process iteratively for higher k-itemsets until no more frequent itemsets are found.**
-5. **Generate strong association rules from the frequent itemsets based on confidence.**

-## Advantages
+## Advantages of Apriori Algorithm
-- Easy to implement and understand.
+- Simple and easy to implement.
 - Provides clear association rules.
-- Works well with structured transactional data.
+- Works well with structured datasets.

 ## Limitations
-- Computationally expensive for large datasets.
+- Requires multiple scans of the dataset, making it slow for large datasets.
-- Requires multiple database scans.
-- Not suitable for datasets with very low support values.
+- Generates a large number of candidate itemsets, leading to high memory usage.

 ## Applications
-- **Market Basket Analysis**: Finding frequently purchased item combinations.
+- **Market Basket Analysis**: Identifying frequently bought item combinations.
-- **Fraud Detection**: Identifying suspicious transaction patterns.
-- **Medical Diagnosis**: Discovering relationships between symptoms and diseases.
-- **Recommendation Systems**: Suggesting items based on purchase history.
+- **Recommendation Systems**: Suggesting products based on purchase history.
+- **Fraud Detection**: Discovering unusual transaction patterns.
+- **Healthcare**: Finding associations between diseases and symptoms.
+- **Web Usage Mining**: Analyzing website navigation patterns.

 ## Conclusion
-The Apriori algorithm is a fundamental technique in Association Learning that helps uncover meaningful relationships between items in large datasets.
-Despite its computational challenges, it remains widely used in various fields for discovering hidden patterns and making data-driven decisions.
+The Apriori algorithm is a fundamental technique in association rule mining.
+By utilizing support, confidence, and lift, it helps uncover meaningful relationships in datasets and aids decision-making in various domains.